-For teachers and students alike, the year 2020 and 2021 so far have been stressful with social distancing, a global pandemic, a lack of spontaneous weekend getaways, and a universal move to the virtual realm oozing its way into everyday life.
+For teachers and students alike, the years 2020 and 2021 were stressful with social distancing, a global pandemic, a lack of spontaneous weekend getaways, and a universal move to the virtual realm oozing its way into everyday life.
+How have your students responded to remote teaching?

-Whilst the virtual classroom has been the normal everyday teaching and learning environment for a number of months now, not all subjects have proven to be equally easy in making the switch to virtual teaching platforms.
+Whilst the virtual classroom has been the normal everyday teaching and learning environment for many of us during and after the pandemic, not all subjects have proven to be equally easy in making the switch to virtual teaching platforms.
 One such subject is languages.

 How do a teacher who has been removed from their home turf (the comfort of the classroom), and removed from the ability to engage and opening up their students in person replicate the same needs and understandings when teaching languages online?